 - Pancreatic diseases

-- Colonoscopy aids in colon cancer screening, enables removal of pre-cancer and early cancer lesions in the colon, helps diagnose and control bleeding in cases of lower GI bleed, and aids in the diagnosis of causes of diarrhea such as infection, inflammatory bowel disease and microscopic colitis.
+- Colonoscopy aids in colon cancer screening, enables removal of pre-cancer and early cancer lesions in the colon, assists in the evaluation of diarrhea and inflammatory bowel disease and helps diagnose and control lower gastrointestinal bleeding.

-- Endoscopic ultrasound is special endoscopic imaging that helps in closely visualizing abdominal organs such as pancreas, bile duct and surrounding structures.
+- Endoscopic ultrasound is a special form of endoscopic imaging that helps in closely visualizing abdominal organs such as the pancreas, bile duct, liver and surrounding structures.

-- Esophageal manometry helps diagnose and treat motility disorders of esophagus.
+- Esophageal manometry helps diagnose and treat motility disorders of the esophagus.

-- Capsule endoscopy helps diagnose small bowel disease such as blood vessel malformation, colitis and ulcerations.
+- Capsule endoscopy helps diagnose small bowel disease such as blood vessel malformation and Crohn's disease.

 - Colonic stent prevents obstruction in cases of advanced colon cancer.

-- Esophageal stent and dilation improves difficulty in swallowing in patients with strictures and advanced esophageal cancer.
+- Esophageal stent and dilation improve swallowing in patients with esophageal narrowing from advanced esophageal cancer.

-- Small bowel deep enteroscopy examines the small bowel to detect and treat disease in small bowel.
+- Small bowel deep enteroscopy examines the small bowel to detect and treat disease within the small bowel.

 Commitment to Education

 The Brooklyn Hospital Center is not only Brooklyn’s first hospital, it’s also home to one of the borough’s oldest fully accredited Gastroenterology Fellowship programs.
-Thanks in part to this long tradition of scholarship and original research, our patients receive the most informed, up-to-date GI treatments available.
+Thanks in part to this long tradition of scholarship and research, our patients receive the most evidence-based and innovative gastrointestinal treatments available.

-We have several Fellows in our fully accredited three-year Fellowship Program.
-The fellows are under the supervision of our entire Gastroenterology staff.
+We currently have nine fellows in our fully accredited three-year Gastroenterology Fellowship Program.

 Julie C. Quinonez, Fellowship Coordinator